 Onward transport services from the Air Terminal to Heathrow and Oxford are for military passengers, their dependents and MOD civilians only.
 Coaches will run from the Air Terminal 90 minutes after aircraft arrival.

 RAF Brize Norton provides a coach service from the Air Terminal to Oxford Rail + Coach Station and Heathrow Airport (LHR) T1 and T5.
 This is available for all inbound Operational, South Atlantic Airbridge, BME and Cyprus Trooper scheduled flights.
 Passengers for London Gatwick (LGW) are to use the provided transport to London Heathrow and then embark the Gatwick Express.

 For any other inbound flights to Brize Norton it is the responsibility of the passengers and their unit to organise their transport.

-Tickets can be obtained from the Passenger Team on the information desk in the Arrivals Lounge, prior to boarding the coach.
+After proof of rail or onward air travel has been identified; tickets can be obtained from the Passenger Team on the information desk in the Arrivals Lounge, prior to boarding the coach.
 Please note: this service does not collect passengers from Heathrow or Oxford Rail and Coach station.
 Passengers must not disembark from the coach at any stops en-route to Oxford and Heathrow.

 Check in will open 4 and a half hours prior to the scheduled departure time.
 Check in will close 3 hours prior to the scheduled departure time.
 Check in times are published at the top of this page.
 Certain scheduled flights (Akrotiri, Falkland Islands) may have early check in available, this will also be listed above.
 This excludes movements through the Joint Air Mounting Centre (JAMC) at South Cerney, whereby you will receive Call Forward Instructions or alternative information with your flight details.